 Pedestrian streets at the heart of areas termed Slow Zones are the smallest scale of the network.
 The project team carried out walk-audits on these select pedestrian thoroughfares to recommend improvements in multi-modal pedestrian infrastructure.

 A continuous sub-regional slow speed network, using mostly residential streets, provides safe and efficient access to Slow Zones and adjacent regional destinations for bikes, NEVs and other non-car modes.
-The network is differentiated from other streets by signage, and and features multi-modal signals at intersections.
+The network is differentiated from other streets by signage, and features multi-modal signals at intersections.

 The largest scale of network calls for multi-use paths shared by NEVs, bikes, pedestrians and all other slow modes.
 These Slow Speed Thruways traverse the South Bay along the 16-mile length of the Dominguez Channel as well as along a portion of the Harbor Subdivision, providing efficient access to employment centers, colleges and other destinations, as well as to the sub-regional slow-mode network.

 Beyond highlighting the untapped potential of existing low speed roadways, the project points to future roles for data, and way-finding/decision-making in supporting high-res Complete Streets.
 The slow-mode network would benefit from multi-modal traffic control, as well as from crowd-sourced mode-specific user data feeding back quickly into navigation.
 This shortened feedback loop promises to fulfill the significant unmet data needs required for planning for a wider range of sustainable modes.
-Hypothetical scenarios set in 2025 are the basis for an Evaluation Framework for analyzing potential broad-based sustainability benefits of the interconnected slow-speed network.
+Hypothetical scenarios set in 2025 are the basis for an Evaluation Framework for analyzing the potential broad-based sustainability benefits of the interconnected slow-speed network.